jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module2/lab1.rst

 An icontrollx package can be installed via the BIG-IP API, or through the TMUI, we are going to install this through the API with `Step 2: Upload DO Extension RPM BIGIP1`.

 Installing the rpm package through the API with Postman requires a few variables in the collection which have already been set on your behalf (size of package and name).
-However you need to select the package to be installed, these have been downloaded for you and are in the `Downloads` folder of your jump host.
+However, you need to select the package to be installed, these have been downloaded for you and are in the `Downloads` folder of your jump host.

 Select the Declarative Onboarding rpm file for this Step